 Audi e-tron electric motor, drive & performance

-The Audi e-tron delivers a familiar electric-car combination of rapid acceleration but slightly dulled handling – the latter due to it weighing more than petrol or diesel-engined equivalents.
-It's extremely quiet and comfortable on the move, though (another electric-car hallmark), making it ideally suited to long-distance family motoring.
+The Audi e-tron delivers a familiar electric-car combination of rapid acceleration but dulled handling: it weighs some two-and-a-half tonnes, plenty more than petrol or diesel-engined alternatives.
+It's extremely quiet and comfortable on the move (another electric-car hallmark), making it ideally suited to family motoring, although it's worth pointing out that the Mercedes EQC is even quieter and more comfortable still.

 Audi e-tron electric motor, 0-62mph & acceleration

-The Audi e-tron isn't quite as fast as the legendarily rapid Tesla Model X, but it's certainly no slouch in the grand scheme of things.
-Getting from 0-62mph takes 5.7 seconds, and top speed is limited to just under 125mph.
+Regardless of which of which model you pick, the Audi e-tron isn't quite as fast as the legendarily rapid Tesla Model X, but it's certainly no slouch in the grand scheme of things.
+With a maximum of 402bhp in the e-tron 55's 'boost' mode, getting from 0-62mph takes 5.7 seconds, with the top speed limited to just under 125mph.
+The 50 model isn't meaningfully slower, while the e-tron S is considerably quicker – 0-62mph takes just 4.5 seconds, while top speed is 130mph.

 That's well down on the 155mph limit we've become accustomed to on powerful petrol or diesel SUVs, but it's in place mainly to ensure the e-tron preserves a useable range.

-Plentiful torque from the dual electric motors means the e-tron is very quick in everyday, real-world driving, too, merging onto motorways, accelerating aways from the lights and completing safe overtakes on main roads with a minimum of fuss.
+Plentiful torque from the electric motors means the e-tron is very quick in everyday, real-world driving, too, merging onto motorways, accelerating away from the lights and completing safe overtakes on main roads with ease.

+The Audi is the most lead-footed of the posh electric SUVs.
 The quattro four-wheel-drive system at least ensures it feels planted in wet or slippery conditions, while the standard air suspension ensures a very smooth ride.
-However, both the Tesla Model X and Jaguar I-Pace – while not exactly the last word in agility and driver involvement themselves – are faster and more fun to drive.
+However, both the Tesla Model X and Mercedes EQC are faster and a bit more responsive and engaging on a decent road, while the Jaguar I-Pace is on another level if you want an electric car that's genuinely fun and playful to drive.